rjdpm/anti-samples/README.md

 ## 🚀 Usages

-To run the unleanring task on other models and datasets change values of the following variables:
+To perform _Single Class Unlearning_ task on other models and datasets change values of the following variables:

 `dataset_name = 'cifar10' [#'cifar10', 'svhn', 'mnist' , 'fashionMNIST'#]`
 `model_name = 'MobileNet_v2' [#'ResNet9', 'LeNet32', 'AllCNN', 'ResNet18', 'MobileNet_v2'#]`
 `retain_data_percent = 30 [#100#]`

+To perform _Multi-Class Unlearning_ task on other models and datasets change values of the following variables:

+1. Change the values of the aforementioned desired variables.
+2. Change